class="post-87 grants type-grants status-publish hentry" role="article">

 - amount(s) of ticket and/or travel funds actually charged by the artist/arts group and/or transportation provider

 - supporting documentation showing actual charges which includes an invoice from the artist/arts group and/or a receipt from the transportation provider.
-Available here.
+Artists and arts groups should provide the school with this completed STUDENT TICKET SUBSIDY ARTIST INVOICE FORM

 The Tennessee Arts Commission will email each artist/arts group a list of schools that are awarded and denied funding to work with that artist/arts group during each round of funding.